ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

 #### Humans

 Human dataset creation was tricky.
 We used the [YouTube dataset][youtube-dataset], despite its mixed scenes.
 Using an initial model, we generated approximate labels, which our moderation team quickly corrected.
-Additionally, we used the [LFW dataset][lfw-dataset] for face shots.
+Additionally, to suppliment this dataset, we used the [LFW dataset][lfw-dataset] for face shots.

 ![lfw images preview][lfw-images-preview]

 ### Dataset Preprocessing

 With a large dataset categorized into food, ambiance, menu, and human, the next step was preprocessing.
-We used [HDF5][h5py-home] to build an out-of-memory iterable dataframe.
+We used [Hierarchical Data Format (HDF5)][h5py-home] to build an out-of-memory iterable dataframe.
+Using the pythonic interface of h5py allowed slicing and dicing terabytes of data, as if they were numpy arrays in-memory.
 Each image was resized to 227x227, cleaned, and augmented through rotation, scaling, zooming, and cropping.
 Future retraining might utilize the RecordIO format for storing images.

 ### Training the Model

-We started with [AlexNet][alexnet-paper], a proven model in 2016, and also experimented with [Inception v3][inception-v3-paper] and [Google LeNet][goog-lenet-paper].
-Given the complexities of setting up TensorFlow back then, we used [Theano][theano] as our backend with [Keras][keras] as the framework.
-Today, we would use [AWS Sagemaker][aws-sagemaker] for training.
+We started with [AlexNet][alexnet-paper], a proven [open-source][alexnet-implementation] model in 2016, and also experimented with [Inception v3][inception-v3-paper] and [Google LeNet][goog-lenet-paper].
+Given the complexities of setting up TensorFlow back then due to lack of pip packages, we used [Keras][keras] as the framework with [Theano][theano] as the backend.
+Today, we would still use Keras but with [AWS Sagemaker][aws-sagemaker] for training.

 ![Alexnet layers description image][alexnet-layers-image]